 The exterior design is definitely clean and boasts plain surfaces and a round-ish roof.
 However, the Ignis doesn’t look bland by any stretch of imagination.
 Its large wheels are pushed to the very corners, which give it a sporty stance.
 We also like some unique design features such as the ‘sunglass clad’ front fascia, helmet like roof and the vents on the C Pillar.

-The Maruti Ignis will have a ground clearance of roughly 200 mm.
-It will also have a SUV-like high hip point.
-The car will be easy to drive in most driving conditions.
+The Maruti Ignis has a ground clearance of roughly 180 mm.
+It also has a SUV-like high hip point.
+The car should be easy to drive in most driving conditions.
 On the inside, it will have a clean, user friendly cabin.
 Even with compact dimensions, the Ignis will offer an airy cabin with decent luggage space.

 Here’s a look at all the design cues taken from earlier Suzuki cars.